smox/MeasuresManager/README.md

 # MeasuresManager
 A small application to handle the measures of a vintner

-Tech Stack: Java13, JavaFX13, ControlsFX 11, Hibernate, Maven
+Tech Stack: Java13, JavaFX13, ControlsFX 11, Hibernate, Maven,  H2 (file based)